 It is important to prepare correctly for your driving test by getting some proper Pretest Driving Lessons with an approved driving instructor.
 What occurs on the day of the driving test is outlined below and should be explained by your driving instructor during your pretest driving lessons.

-You should ensure that you arrive at the driving test centre in plenty of time and have yourself reverse parked about 15 minutes before the scheduled test time.
-Go into the driving test centre and proceed to the waiting room bringing your learners permit with you.
+You should ensure that you arrive at the driving test centre in plenty of time and have yourself reverse parked in one of the parking spaces about 15 minutes before the scheduled test time.

-From 01/02/2013 it is no longer neccessary to produce your EDT Logbook for the driver tester to examine but if you were required to complete the EDT programme bring your logbook with you and keep it in the car.
+From 01/02/2013 it is no longer necessary to produce your EDT Logbook for the driver tester to examine but if you were required to complete the EDT programme bring your logbook (if you have it) with you and keep it in the car.

 After this you will be accompanied to your vehicle where some Technical Checks will be conducted. https://edtdrivinglessonscork.ie/technical-checks/ .

-You will then sit in your vehicle while the driving tester checks your Tax, Insurance, Nct discs.
+You will then sit in your vehicle while the driving tester checks your Tax , Insurance (the green strip on the side of the insurance must be present) and Nct discs (if applicable).
 They will also check for “L” plates and inspect your tyres.
 Your indicators, front and rear, and your brake lights will also be inspected.
 If there are issues with any of the aforementioned the driving test will not be conducted.

-When this has been done the driving tester will sit in with you and ask you to demonstrate some of the Secondary Controls.
-These include items such as lights, wipers, demister etc……
+When this has been done the driving tester will sit in the vehicle alongside you and ask you to demonstrate some of the Secondary Controls.
+These include items such as lights, wipers, demister, horn, etc……

-Drive away as you normally would.
-You will be given all instruction in plenty of time.
+They will then give you instructions on how they wish to conduct the test.
+You will be advised to drive away as you normally would and that you will be given all instructions in plenty of time.
 If you approach a junction and don’t get any instruction you are to follow the course of the road you are on.
 If you don’t understand or are unclear about any instruction feel free to ask the tester to repeat it.

 The practical part of the driving test averages about 30 minutes.
 Depending on the amount of traffic, the time of day or where you are brought the driving time may vary slightly.